Robert Patrick (playwright): 1960s

 His first play, The Haunted Host, premiered at Caffe Cino in 1964.
 Patrick denied Neil Flanagan, the Caffe Cino's star performer, the title role (because Flanagan had recently played Lanford Wilson's gay character, Lady Bright), and after other prominent Off-Off actors refused the role because they feared playing a gay character might damage their careers, Patrick appeared in the play himself alongside fellow playwright William M. Hoffman.

-He also worked at La MaMa Experimental Theatre Club, another of the first Off-Off-Broadway theatres.
+Patrick also worked at La MaMa Experimental Theatre Club, another of the first Off-Off-Broadway theatres.
 Neil Flanagan directed a production of Patrick's play Mirage at La MaMa in July 1965.
 In November 1965, Patrick was production coordinator for BbAaNnGg, a benefit to raise money for electrical work at La MaMa's 122 Second Avenue theatre, which included plays, spoken word, performance art, and film by many prominent Off-Off artists.

 In 1969, he won the Show Business magazine Best Play Award for Joyce Dynel, Salvation Army, and Fog.
 Also in 1969, his play Camera Obscura was produced on PBS, starring Marge Champion, and was chosen to be in the well-known playwright revue "Collision Course".

 Patrick was a prolific pioneer in Off-Off-Broadway and gay theatre, with over 300 productions of his plays during the 1960s in New York City alone.
 In 1972, the publisher and licensing company Samuel French called Patrick "New York's Most-Produced Playwright".